 Transportation expense may include transporting the remains from the location of death to the funeral home or crematory to the burial site.

-The funeral home’s fee includes the picking up of the body from a private residence or hospital and delivering the remains to the funeral home.
+The funeral home’s fee includes the picking up of the body from hospital or home and delivering the remains to the funeral home.

-The quoted amount is usually based on a 25 miles radius.
-It is more expensive to pick up a body from private homes because two staff members are required for this type of removal.
+Transporation fee is typically based on a 25 miles radius.
+It cost more to pick up a body from private homes because more staff members are required to deliver the body.

-Night and holiday body removal can also be more expensive.
+Night and holiday body removal fee is more expensive.
 The average removal expenses range from $125 to $500.

 #8 – BURIAL CLOTHES COSTS